Code Compliance Research Reports (CCRR)

 Each CCRR is issued with Intertek’s ETL Mark—one of the most trusted and utilized marks in North America.
 This mark represents to code officials, architects, and the industry, that your product meets the relevant code requirements through rigorous testing, evaluation , and on-going, verification of compliance To see our current CCRRs, please see our product directory.

 The CCRR demonstrates to code officials, engineers, architects and industry that your product complies with the applicable code requirements.
 CCRRs are accepted by building officials throughout the US as a valid research report from an approved source, making it easier to sell your product in thousands of jurisdictions across North America.
 Use of the Code Compliance ETL Mark to represent the CCRR brings instant recognition.

-Intertek’s CCRR program is fully accredited under ISO/IEC Standard 17065, Conformity assessment — Requirements for bodies certifying products, processes, and services, by International Accreditation Service (IAS), an International Code Council (ICC) Subsidiary, Our CCRR program is compliant to Section 1703 of the International Building Code.
+Intertek’s CCRR program is fully accredited under ISO/IEC Standard 17065, Conformity assessment — Requirements for bodies certifying products, processes, and services, by International Accreditation Service (IAS), an International Code Council (ICC) Subsidiary, Our CCRR program is compliant to Section 1703 of the International Building Code and Saudi Building Code.

 Los Angeles Research Report (LARR)